OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-23.md

 ## 2 Kings 23:36

 Jehoiakim was twenty-five years old when he became king,
-and he reigned eleven years in Jerusalem.
+and he reigned for eleven years in Jerusalem.
-And his mother’s name was Zebidah the daughter of Pedaiah of Rumah.
+His mother’s name was Zebidah, the daughter of Pedaiah of Rumah.

 ## 2 Kings 23:37